The Benefits of Tax-Loss Harvesting in Your Investment Strategy

 2. Benefits of Tax-Loss Harvesting

-Tax-loss harvesting offers several advantages for investors beyond immediate tax savings.
-Let’s break them down:
+Tax-loss harvesting presents several key advantages beyond immediate tax savings.
+Let’s explore these benefits in detail:

 2.1 Immediate Tax Savings

-One of the most significant benefits is the ability to reduce taxable gains or income, resulting in direct tax savings.
+One of the most significant benefits of tax-loss harvesting is its ability to reduce taxable gains or income, leading to direct tax savings.

 Example Calculation: